 Dr. Nemzek’s research studies focus on the innate immune effects of trauma, sepsis and acute lung injury.
 Her current NIH funded studies have identified a novel cell therapy for sepsis that enhances T cell proliferation through an antigen-independent mechanism.
 In addition, she has received funding from the American Association of Laboratory Animal Science and the American College of Laboratory Animal Medicine Foundation to pursue practical welfare refinements that maintain the scientific integrity of murine sepsis models.
 For these studies, she was the recipient of the AALAS Nathan R. Brewer Scientific Achievement Award.

-In her current position, Dr. Nemzek is the supervisor of the ULAM-Animal Surgery Operating Rooms, providing veterinary as well as business management oversight.
-She reviews for several journals spanning human and veterinary medical research in surgery and critical care.
-She actively participates in the clinical, research and didactic training of the 12 veterinary residents at University of Michigan.
-As an adjunct faculty member of MSU, she coordinates experiential programs in research for professional students and has a strong commitment to promoting alternative careers for veterinarians in biomedical research
+In addition to her research studies, Dr. Nemzek provides oversight of research services offered by ULAM including the Animal Surgery Operating Rooms, In Vivo Animal Core and Germ Free Facilities.
+She actively participates in the clinical, research and didactic training of the 9 veterinary residents at University of Michigan.
+As adjunct faculty for MSU College of Veterinary Medicine, she has a strong commitment to promoting alternative careers for veterinarians in biomedical research.

 Dr. Deborah M Rooney is the Director of Education and Research for the Clinical Simulation Center of University of Michigan Medical School.
 Dr. Rooney holds a doctorate in Educational Psychology (MESA: Measurement, Evaluation, Statistics, and Assessment) from University of Illinois at Chicago, and has over twenty years’ experience in medical education.
 Since 2004, Dr. Rooney’s work has focused on simulation-based education, with a primary focus on assessment and measurement.
 Her current research focuses on innovation and evaluation of novel simulation-based curricula and simulators.
 One particular area of interest is validation of novel simulators using modern measurement theory.
 Dr. Rooney is an active member of a number of education and simulation and healthcare associations.
 These include American Educational Research association (AERA), National Council on Measurement in Education (NCME), Association of Surgical Education (ASE), and American College of Surgeons (ACS), and Society for Simulation and Healthcare (SSHIH).
 She was a founding member of the Administration and Management Committees for the ASE and ACS, respectively, and currently sit on the Technology & Simulation Committee for the ACS.